Basset

 Size:

 The height should not exceed 14 inches.
-Height over 15 inches at the highest point of the
+Height over 15 inches at the highest point of

-blade is a disqualification.
+shoulder blade is a disqualification.

 Gait:

 The Basset Hound moves in a smooth, powerful, and effortless manner.
-Being a scenting dog
+Being a

-between the front and hind legs, and it moves in a straight line with hind feet following
+coordination between the front and hind legs, and it moves in a

-the front feet, the hocks well bent with no stiffness of action.
+no stiffness of action.
 The front legs do not

-paddle, weave,
+paddle, weave, or overlap, and the

-or overlap, and the elbows must lie close to the body.
+elbows must lie close to the body.
 Going away, the hind legs are

 parallel.